Draft Profile: Florida Gators IOL O’Cyrus Torrence

 Wt: 337

-Background: Played three seasons at the University of Louisiana (2019-2021) at the University of Florida and started in 46 total collegiate games.
+Background: Played three seasons at the University of Louisiana (2019-2021) and last season at the University of Florida, starting in 46 total collegiate games.
 Torrence missed one game with the Gators due to a strained MCL.
-Was first-team All-Sun Belt, All-SEC, AP All-SEC, and first-team All-America.
+He was first-team All-Sun Belt, All-SEC, AP All-SEC, and first-team All-America.

 Strengths